TheSpeedX/TBomb/README.md

 bash TBomb.sh
 ```

-#### Missing Tools on MacOS & iSH App
+#### Missing Tools on MacOS

-The package `toilet` cannot be installed yet.
+The package `toilet` cannot be installed yet on macOS.
 But TBomb does still work.

 ## Demonstrative Video: